JiriOndrusek/debezium-reproducer-port/README.md

 ## How to run successfully (using version 1.4.0-SNAPSHOT and default port)

-* Change version of `debeziun-connector-mongodb` to `1.4.0-SNAPSHOT` in pom.xml (line 14)
+* Change version of `debeziun-connector-mongodb` to `1.4.0-SNAPSHOT` in pom.xml ([line 14](https://github.com/JiriOndrusek/debezium-reproducer-port/blob/main/pom.xml#L14))

-* Change value of port to default one - in ManualTest.java (uncomment line 32 and comment line 33)
+* Change value of port to default one - 27017 (in ManualTest.java [line 32](https://github.com/JiriOndrusek/debezium-reproducer-port/blob/main/src/test/java/reproducer/test/ManualTest.java#L32))

 * Start mongo db with default port by command: